emmigalfo/AnimeSage/README.md

 This project, born from my own challenges to find useful anime recommendations, aims to simplify this journey by developing a precise recommendation system tailored to individual preferences.
 In the booming anime industry, this system serves dual purposes: guiding viewers to titles they'll love and providing streaming platforms with a tool to enhance user engagement and potentially increase revenue through personalized content suggestions.
 The goal is to enrich the anime discovery and viewing experience on platforms, creating a win-win scenario for both viewers and streaming platforms by facilitating more personalized and satisfying content exploration.

 ## Data Understanding
-The recommendation system is built upon data derived from My Anime List, a well-known online platform that provides its users with a comprehensive database of anime, including user ratings, reviews, and recommendations.
+The recommendation system is built upon data derived from My Anime List, a well-known online platform that provides its users with a comprehensive database of anime including anime descriptions and user ratings.
 The datasets utilized for this project can be accessed and reviewed [here](https://github.com/Hernan4444/MyAnimeList-Database).
-The files used were the anime.csv and rating_complete.csv files within the data folder.
+The files used were the anime.csv and rating_complete.csv found within the data folder.

 - **Anime Data (`anime.csv`):** This dataset provides a detailed overview of various anime titles available on the platform.
 It encompasses numerous attributes such as anime ID, name, genre, type (e.g., TV, movie), episodes, rating, and members, among others.
 - **User Ratings Data (`rating_complete.csv`):** This dataset includes the user interaction with various anime titles, represented through user IDs, anime IDs, and the respective ratings assigned by the users